mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 ## Conclusions
 Why not just use an RNN?
 Well, it depends on the approach we want to take.
 If we're trying to generate the most accurate forecast without necessarily understanding how our model came to that conclusion, a deep learning model can be the way to go.
 But if we want to model the _underlying process that gave rise to that data_, we'll need to turn to statistics.

 Interested in learning more?
-Check out Facebook's [Prophet](https://facebook.github.io/prophet/) package and LinkedIn's X package.
+Check out [Facebook's Prophet](https://facebook.github.io/prophet/) and [LinkedIn's Greykite](https://engineering.linkedin.com/blog/2021/greykite--a-flexible--intuitive--and-fast-forecasting-library) packages.

 ## Code to generate plots